mattermost/mattermost/server/cmd/mmctl/docs/mmctl_export_generate-presigned-url.rst

 mmctl export generate-presigned-url
 -----------------------------------

-Generate a presigned url for an export file
+Generate a presigned url for an export file.
+This is helpful when an export is big and might have trouble downloading from the Mattermost server.

 Synopsis
 ~~~~~~~~

-Generate a presigned url for an export file
+Generate a presigned url for an export file.
+This is helpful when an export is big and might have trouble downloading from the Mattermost server.

 ::